Technology Essentials in Education Episode 12:

 Bend the AI Curve is my ethos that AI should be for all.
 I've created an app store with 70 free apps to remove roadblocks.

-You can bend the AI curve where you are by using the app store or setting up community computer labs for access.
+You can bend the AI curve where you are.
+I built this app store to help with access.

-I'm launching a 10-city tour starting in Philly, going to cities with the most need, including Chester, Wilmington, Baltimore, D.C., Northern Virginia, Atlanta, Chicago, Detroit, Vegas, Phoenix, and Southern California.
+I'm launching a 10-city tour starting in Philly, going to cities with the most need like Chester, Wilmington, Baltimore, D.C., Northern Virginia, Atlanta, Chicago, Detroit, Vegas, Phoenix, and back to Southern California.

-We're launching the AI Academy for students of color because these students face particular challenges in these cities.
+We're launching the AI Academy for students of color because these cities have particular challenges.

-I also have my university, where veterans teach veterans how to prompt and get comfortable with technology, with culturally relevant content.
+I also have My University, where veterans teach veterans how to prompt and get comfortable with AI technology.

-Content is tailored for reservations, indigenous people, and others based on their place in the world and how technology can help them.
+Content is culturally connected and relevant, addressing needs of reservations, indigenous people, and their place in the world with technology.

-You can bend the AI curve in your district, classroom, or community by implementing policies and training.
+You can bend the AI curve in your district, classroom, or community by implementing policies to help your specific community.

-If you need help, when I come to do training, we focus on your biggest district problems and walk through solutions together.
+If you need help, I come in to look at your biggest district problems, open computers, and walk through solutions together.

-Before leaving, you'll have a roadmap to solve problems and a framework for agentic AI use.
+Before leaving, you'll have a roadmap to solve problems and a framework for agentic thinking about AI tools.

-My goal is to help you get from 10% to 30, 40, or 50% utility from your AI tools rather than adding complexity.
+My goal is to increase your utility of AI tools from 10% to 30, 40, or 50% rather than adding complexity and fragmentation.

-You can find me online, connect with my team, and I'm happy to help your organization regardless of financial situation because AI should be for all.
+You can find me online, connect with my team, and I'm happy to help your organization.
+There's no financial barrier because AI should be for all.

 It was lots of fun chatting with Nasser Jones today.